dshanley/contentcamel.io/hugo/content/tour.md

     - name: Personalized Content
   direction: tab
   class: section-roots
-- headline: Our sales enablement software is different.
+- headline: Our sales enablement tool is different.
-  textline: "End the frustration of Drive folders, avoid costly sales enablement solutions, and get organized for sales success. \n\n You'll see the results with **accelerated pipeline** and **higher buyer engagement**."
+  textline: "End the frustration of Drive folders, avoid costly sales content management tools, and get organized for sales success. \n\n You'll see the results with **accelerated pipeline** and **higher buyer engagement**."
   direction: vertical
   class: section-sync
 - headline: Bring all your content together in one place